straubt1/blogs.digitalinnovation/blogs/vault-azure-and-terraform.md

 Success!
 Data written to: azure/config
 ```

-The final step is to create a few roles that will give use varying levels of control, one for read only, the other than allows writes.
+The final step is to create a few roles that will give use varying levels of control; one for read only, the other that allows writes.

 ```sh
 $ vault write azure/roles/reader ttl=1h \